gaurav-rao1923/NITK_DigiTaL-TwiN/README.md

 Pull requests are welcome!
 Please open an issue to discuss your ideas or proposed changes.

-📜 License
+## 📜 License
-This project is open-source and licensed under the MIT License.
+This project is open-source and Done in NIT.

-🙏 Acknowledgments
+## 🙏 Acknowledgments
 Unity Technologies

 Firebase by Google